Showcase - Epic Scale Ultramarines

 In case you were curious about NetEpic, or Epic 2nd edition, it's the ruleset that directly inspired Legions: Imperialis.
 It is very fun, albiet imbalanced and chaotic, in the way that all 90's Games Workshop rulesets were.
 It has some very modern concepts, like using cm as a unit instead of inches, as well as alternating activations.

-It was resin printed, not FDM (gasp!), aside from the official Titanicus Warhound kits.
+The army was resin printed, not FDM (gasp!), aside from the official Titanicus Warhound kits.
 It was printed and painted between 2021-2022, while I was still on my path to FDM love.
 I will admit, epic-scale infantry do extremely well on resin and play to its strengths nicely.
 If you want epic-scale infantry, a friend with a resin printer isn't a bad idea.

 I painted the force mainly with Ultramarines Blue and Blood Angels Red contrasts.
 Alatoic Blue was used on some raised flat panels, especially on titans, to make those regions look less blotchy from the contrast.
 I went for the bright red weapons of the 2nd edition days, although I chose to use 3rd edition style model sculpts for the army itself.
 Astrogranite technical paint was used along with Army Painter Battlefield Grass for basing.
 I personally feel technical paints shine for epic army basing and are fairly underwhelming for normal 40k-scale minis.
 This is because they tend to be flat and lack texture like a typical sand base.
 However, in my eyes, this is a bonus for Epic, as there wouldn't be massive grains of rock underneath all the soldiers feet.